Richard E. Killblane: Historian

 He earned his MA in History at the University of San Diego in 1992 with the goal to teach soldiers how to use history.
+He hoped to bring originality to his research and analysis.
 His thesis, Indian Fighting in the Frontier West, described that the Army did have a doctrine for campaigning against Indians even though most scholars subscribed to Dr. Robert M. Utley's prevailing theory that it did not.
 During his freelance years, he met Jake McNeice and began writing The Filthy Thirteen.
+This began his fascination with the human perspective of war.
 He later became Assistant Command Historian at the U.S. Air Force Technical Applications Command in 1999, and in 2000, he accepted the position of Command Historian for the US Army Transportation Corps.

 While serving as command historian, Killblane traveled five times to Kuwait and Iraq, twice to Afghanistan from 2005 to 2009, and finally to Haiti in 2010 during the earthquake response to gain an operational understanding of military logistics.
 He then joined the ranks of less than a dozen federal historians to deploy to the war zones in Iraq and Afghanistan.
 His in depth research into convoy operations during Operation Iraqi Freedom and Operation Enduring Freedom incorporated his firsthand experience of riding on convoys in Iraq and Afghanistan with his scholarly research on Vietnam War convoys making him the leading authority on gun trucks and convoy security.
 He subsequently authored four books on the subject.
 He also wrote a study that transformed the last remaining railroad operating battalion into the expeditionary railway center with an advisory capability, and authored the white paper that defined its capability.
 He finally retired from the Department of the Army in 2019 and Delivering Victory became the culmination of 19 years of research as the Army Transportation Corps Historian and his close association with the logistics branches.
 In this work, he described how four major logistical operations defined by three logistical functions shaped the conduct of other military operations.
 As a leading logistics historian, he has published a number of works on military logistics.